Audience (TV network): Closure

 On January 8, 2020, it was announced by parent company AT&T that Audience would end operations in its current format and transition to a barker channel for HBO Max, a service which launched on May 27.
 Rich Eisen later confirmed in a statement regarding the future of his daily radio show (which had maintained a longtime video simulcast on Audience) that the network would close on February 29 (his show ended the day before on Audience, and ended on radio on April 7).
 AT&T itself would not confirm the actual end date for the network at the time and continued for two months after with previous programming, though simulcasts of Eisen's show and The Dan Patrick Show both ended on February 28, and the network's website became merely a redirect to the generic DirecTV network listing.
 Eisen later found a new television homes on NBCSN, YouTube, and later on The Roku Channel, with Patrick also utilizing a YouTube live stream during the COVID-19 pandemic, before both ultimately moved to the Comcast-owned streaming service Peacock.
 In mid-April 2020, AT&T notified customers the network would officially shut down at 12:00 am Pacific on May 22, 2020.
 The network closed as scheduled after an airing of the documentary Black Sabbath: The End of The End, after which the channel space created by Freeview in 1999 folded.

 Programming

 Acquisition of Wonderland

-Starting in January 2009, the channel aired Wonderland, a controversial drama series that had briefly aired on ABC in the spring of 2000.
+Starting in January 2009, the channel aired Wonderland, a drama series that had briefly aired on ABC in the spring of 2000.
 The run included all eight episodes of the series, six of which were not originally aired during the program's ABC run.